John-Robbins/tbp/docs/docs/thoughts.md

 Another key trick I employed simply trying to start learning Python pay for the [Kagi](https://kagi.com) search engine because it lets you easily [block sites](https://help.kagi.com/kagi/features/website-info-personalized-results.html#personalized-results) with low quality content from appearing in your search results.
 Additionally, Kagi has through its [Lenses](https://help.kagi.com/kagi/features/lenses.html) feature a fantastic way to limit searches to forums.

 The best way I can sum up the state of trying to learn Python in 2024 is to reference that meme of [How to Draw an Owl](https://www.reddit.com/r/pics/comments/d3zhx/how_to_draw_an_owl/).
 Step one is to draw a circle, step two is to draw the rest of the owl.
 This is **not** a joke.
 Once you understand [list comprehension](https://docs.python.org/3/glossary.html#term-list-comprehension), where do you go?
 As you can hopefully see with tbp, I think I've developed a passable understanding of the Python language, but the next step is missing.
 Where's the introduction to infrastructure?
 Where is the walk-through content on setting up your development environment?
 How do imports work?
 Why are there seemingly millions of package installers?
 Which one should I use?
 How do I set up projects with multiple modules?
-Why are there so many build/packaging systems?
+Why are there so many build systems?
 These are the questions I still have about *after* finishing tbp.

 Earlier I mentioned that I started tbp with all my code in a single directory and used pytest to run my code.
 That worked well, and my focus was completely on the problem domain of programming languages.
 As I get the scanner finished, and I am getting close to finishing the parser, I figure it's time for me to look at getting tbp set up as a module.
 Looking at projects on GitHub, I saw the source layout they used so moved the tbp source (`./src/tbp`) and test code (`./test`) to mimic those.
 That's when I got to find the unique Python joy of import problems.
 Visual Studio Code was happily showing me IntelliSense when I added a new test, but pytest just gave me errors whenever I tried to run tests.
 I spent hours trying to figure out the import problems until I gave up and put all code back in the same directory.
 At least I knew I could work on my problem, even though I knew I'm not being Pythonic.